-Before the video conference, you should know the following:
+Before the video conference, please do the following:

 Here are some additional tips to make your video conferences more effective and efficient:

-- If there are table microphones ensure they are properly positioned. (they are very sensitive)
+- If there are table microphones ensure they are properly positioned 1-2 feet away from participants. (they are very sensitive)

 - Eliminate background noises near microphones (for example, laptop computer fan, mobile phones).

 - When choosing clothes for the video conference, keep it simple—dark, solid colors are always a good choice.

 - If written, graphical or computerized information will be used during the meeting, communicate the information with all sites, either by sending it in advance of the meeting, posting on Google Drive, or file sharing using Zoom at the beginning of the meeting.

 - Introduce yourself and other participants when your site joins the conference. (eg. Hi this is John Smith from Fairbanks)